Semi-bandit Optimization in the Dispersed Setting: Conclusion

 \section{Conclusion}

 In this work, we provide the first online optimization algorithm for piecewise Lipschitz functions under semi-bandit feedback with regret bounds that depend on the dispersion of the loss functions.
 We also give general tools for verifying dispersion in applications with exponentially tighter bounds than prior work.
-Finally, we apply our results to two algorithm selection problems.
-We obtain the first online algorithm selection procedure for a family of linkage-based clustering algorithms, and an online algorithm selection procedure for a greedy family of knapsack algorithms that is more efficient and has better regret bounds than prior work.
-A cornerstone of our results is that, for many algorithm selection problems, semi-bandit feedback can be obtained as efficiently as bandit-feedback and is sufficient for our algorithms to achieve nearly the same regret bounds as under full-information feedback.
-Our results largely mitigate the tradeoff between computational efficiency and good regret bounds suffered by prior online algorithm selection approaches, making online algorithm selection more practical.
+Finally, we apply our results to two data-driven algorithm design problems.
+We obtain the first online data-driven algorithm design procedure for a family of linkage-based clustering algorithms, and an online data-driven algorithm design procedure for a greedy family of knapsack algorithms that is more efficient and has better regret bounds than prior work.
+A cornerstone of our results is that, for many data-driven algorithm design problems, semi-bandit feedback can be obtained as efficiently as bandit-feedback and is sufficient for our algorithms to achieve nearly the same regret bounds as under full-information feedback.
+Our results largely mitigate the tradeoff between computational efficiency and good regret bounds suffered by prior approaches, making online data-driven algorithm design practical.

-\paragraph{Acknowledgements.} This work was supported in part by NSF grants CCF-1535967, IIS-1618714, DMS-1700365, an Amazon Research Award, a Microsoft Research Faculty Fellowship, and by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program.
+\paragraph{Acknowledgements.} This work was supported in part by NSF grants CCF-1535967, IIS-1618714, IIS-1901403, CCF-1910321, SES-1919453, DMS1700365, the Defense Advanced Research Projects Agency under cooperative agreement HR00112020003, an AWS Machine Learning Research Award, an Amazon Research Award, a Microsoft Research Faculty Fellowship, a Bloomberg Research Grant, and by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program.